If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

-Even the best arc welding machines won’t work on very thin materials.
+Even the best arc welder won’t work on very thin materials.

 What is Duty Cycle?

 If you’ve read the reviews above, you’ve come across the term “duty cycle.”
-Duty cycle is a very important term that you need to understand before buying your first welding machine.
+The duty cycle is a fundamental term that you need to understand before buying your first welding machine.

 In essence, this is a percentage that shows the equipment’s specification standard.
-In other words, it shows how many minutes the welding machine takes to produce a certain current.
+In other words, it shows how many minutes the welding machine takes to produce a particular current.

-Usually, this percentage is based on a 10-minute period.
+Usually, this percentage is based on a 10-minute cycle.
 For example, if you own a machine that has a 30% duty cycle and a power of 150 amps, you can use it for 3 minutes tops at the maximum current output.
-After you’ve used it for three minutes, you can’t use it any more or it’ll overheat.
+After you’ve used it for three minutes, you can’t use it anymore, or it’ll overheat.
 You’ll have to let it rest for the remaining seven.
-That completes the 10-minute period.
+That completes the 10 minutes.

-As you might imagine, if you’re not using the welder at its maximum current output, you’ll be able to use it for longer.
+As you might imagine, if you’re not using these machines at their maximum current output, you’ll be able to use them for longer.

 Should You Buy A Used Stick Welder?

-These machines can easily become damaged if not handled with care.
+These machines can quickly become damaged if not handled with care.

-There are literally hundreds of places where you can order these type of machines online.
+There are hundreds of places where you can shop for and order these type of machines online.
 That includes industrial websites, eBay, etc.

-Despite all those options, Amazon remains the best place to buy these products.
+Despite all those options, Amazon remains the best place to shop for and buy these products.
 Not only is Amazon incredibly popular and used by millions of people worldwide, but it has a liberal return policy.
 You can also get free shipping to some areas.

-All of the welding machines mentioned in this article are currently available on Amazon.
+All of the arc welder machines mentioned in this article are currently available on Amazon.